Group Asks City Planning to Block Greenwich Village Tower

 Village Preservation is continuing its fight to block the construction of a 30-story condo building planned for W. 13th St., this time by arguing that the city’s Department of Buildings has misread the very “City of Yes” zoning rules that are being utilized to build the tower.

-It’s either a misinterpretation, the preservationist group’s Andrew Berman argues, or the “City of Yes” is actually a trojan horse for developers eager to build luxury towers—which he says the zoning package’s creators did not mention in advertising for the building.
-The zoning overhaul, intended to spur a boom in affordable construction citywide, passed into law in late 2024.
+It’s either a misinterpretation, the preservationist group’s chief Andrew Berman argues, or the “City of Yes” is actually a trojan horse for developers eager to build luxury towers—which he says the zoning overhaul’s creators did not advertise it as.
+Passed into law in 2024, the “City of Yes” was instead pushed as a way to spur affordable housing construction citywide.

 In an April 6 letter addressed to the Department of City Planning (DCP), Berman said that the Department of Buildings’ approval of the planned tower at 5 W. 13th St.—which is being pursued by the developers Legion Investment Group and EJS Group—relied on what he believed to be a faulty reading of the “City of Yes” text.